Milligan-Engineering/Go-Baby-Go/README.md

 ---------
 This Arduino code is used to convert a PowerWheels Jeep into a vehicle useable by a variety of children with physical and motor disabilities.

+To pair the PS4 controller to the USB Host Shield via Bluetooth, press and hold Share + PS until the LED begins blinking rapidly.
+When it connects, it will turn to a solid color that indicates the battery level of the controller.

+To connect the PS4 controller to the Arduino after it has been paired, simply press the PS button.
+The LED will blink slowly as it connects.

 PS4 Controller Options:

 -Dual Analog Joystick Steering: Default / Triangle